Hostile Takeover

 Around her, bullets still fired, and V could see N carving a path through the workers down on the factory floor.
 She needed to get back to work.

-First, she crouched to feed on the drone she’d just killed, drink its black blood to fuel her robot vampire powers.
-Meager drops against the never ending drought, but she had no choice.
+First, she crouched to feed on the drone she’d just killed, and drank its black blood to fuel her robot vampire powers.
+Meager drops against the drought, but she had no choice.

-Some of the platforms on the upper floor had been fortified, granting cover the workers fire from behind.
+Some of the platforms on the upper floor had been fortified, granting cover for the workers to fire from.
 A far corner held one such barrier.
-Between the walls and the layers of scrap metal – enough to outfit multiple cars – it frustrated V enough to fire a rocket launcher at it, and she laughed at the three worker drones sent sailing by the explosion.
+Given the walls and the layers of scrap metal — enough to outfit multiple cars — it frustrated V enough to fire a rocket launcher at it, and she laughed at the three worker drones sent sailing by the explosion.

 Worker after worker died to her, and if she took extra satisfaction in it, if she imagined some of them with pigtails as she carved them up… it wouldn’t go on her after action report.